Results

 Contact us for Answer Dispute

-#3.
-Who may perform plumbing work regulated by the Plumbing Code?
+#2.
+Who can obtain a permit to perform plumbing work regulated by the National Building Code?

 #5.
 What happens if the plumbing work authorized by a permit is suspended or abandoned for more than 120 days?